-- Plan are eligible (i.e., properties that are listed in the registry or designated under the Ontario Heritage Act). - Yes, if proposed to be converted / repurposed to a commercial or mixed use property or if residential units are proposed in the upper storey of a mixed use building. - Only historic properties as defined in this
+- Only historic properties as defined in this 3 Yes, if the residential building is designated Plan are eligible (i.e., properties that are listed in the registry or designated under the Ontario Heritage Act). - Yes, if proposed to be converted / repurposed to a commercial or mixed use property or if residential units are proposed in the upper storey of a mixed use building.

-Yes, if the residential building is designated under the Ontario Heritage Act. - 4 The program is not available in relation to proposed stand-alone residential development and must be in relation to proposed commercial or mixed uses.
+4 The program is not available in relation to proposed stand-alone residential development and must be in relation to proposed commercial or mixed uses.